ovh/docs/pages/platform/kubernetes-k8s/installing-keycloak/guide.en-ca.md

 A __realm__ in Keycloak is the equivalent of a tenant or a namespace.
 It allows creating isolated groups of applications and users.
 By default, there is a single realm in Keycloak called `Master`.
 It is dedicated to manage Keycloak and should not be used for your own applications.

-Let's create a realm dedicated to our lab:
+Let's create a dedicated realm for our tutorial:

 1) Display the dropdown menu in the top-left corner where it is indicated `Master`, then click on `Add realm` blue button
-3) Fill in the form with this name: `ovh-lab-k8s-oidc-authentication`, then click on the `Create` button.
+3) Fill in the form with this name: `ovh-lab-k8s-oidc-authentication`, then click on the `Create` blue button.

 ![Keycloak create realm](images/keycloak-realm.png)